-Edvardas Racevičius was born in 1974 in Lithuania and has long been fascinated by the traditional and folkloric representation of sculptures.
-After 10 years of art-oriented high school, he decided to enter the Catholic seminary, studying theology and social pedagogy at the University of Vilnius, planning to become a priest and change the world.
+Edvardas Racevičius was born in 1974 in Lithuania and has long been fascinated by the traditional and folkloric representations of sculpture.
+After 10 years of art-oriented school, he decided to enter the Catholic seminary, studying theology and social pedagogy at the University of Vilnius, planning to become a priest and change the world.
 He stayed there for three years.
 Since 2002, he has been living in Greifswald, a small university town in Germany, where he has been able to study Western approaches to sculpture.
 His artistic practice is inspired by the dialogue between his Lithuanian origins and his new home in Germany, connecting Eastern and Western traditions.

 At the age of 17, he made his first sculpture in oak by sketching the shapes with an ax.
 This experience was dazzling for him and totally different from working with clay, plaster or stone.
 He was thrilled with the material and decided to work with wood from then on.
 At first, he began to experiment with abstract sculptures, then with figurative.
 His work is procedural: it starts rather brutally with a chainsaw, then uses more delicate tools to identify the forms and refine them.
 The figures of his pieces are connected to the base of the branch or trunk, and it may be thought that this connection is part of a larger truth in his artistic practice.
 The pieces of Edvardas Racevičius deal with the philosophical relationship between humans and nature.